lmaqungo/Paint/README.md

 # Paint Clone

 Simple paint clone.
 LMB to draw, RMB to erase. click color options to change color, and clear to clear canvas.
 Warning!
 I would advise not installing.
 This game is a memory management disaster.
 It will likely crash.
 Will fix within the coming hours
+My other programs are more functional

 <img src="https://github.com/lmaqungo/Paint/blob/main/img/paint%20game%20window.png?raw=true" alt = "main menu display" width="300">